marq24/ha-tibber-pulse-local/README.md

 ### 4. Bring your Pulse & Bridge back to normal operation

-Unplug the tibber bridge, wait __ten seconds__ and plug it back again.
-Now it should connect back to your previously configured WiFi and should work as before (submit the data to tibber) - the LED should light up light blue again.
+Unplug the Tibber bridge, wait __ten seconds__ and plug it back again.
+Now it should connect back to your previously configured WiFi and should work as before (submit the data to Tibber) - the LED should light up light blue again.

-### 5. Final testing
+### 5. Final testing [do not continue if you did not completed this final step]

-Since you have set the `webserver_force_enable` to `true` the web frontend should now be accessible via
-<http://tibber_bridge/>.
-If this is not going to work for you, you might like to check the IP-Address of your Tibber
-Pulse Bridge in your Router.
+After you have successfully reset the Tibber bridge, and you have set the `webserver_force_enable` to `true` the web frontend should now be accessible via <http://tibber_bridge/>.
+If this is not going to work for you, you might like to check the IP-Address of your Tibber Pulse Bridge in your Router - The IP __is not__ the `10.133.70.1` any longer!

 Personally I have configured my router in a way, that the Pulse Bridge gets allways the same IP assigned.
 I just can recommend to do the same.

 When you open the web frontend of the bridge, you have to provide the user `admin` and the password always.